 The FORMAT function also adds extra zeros to extend the decimal places.

 SELECT FORMAT(1500.2,2) value;

 The value is 1500.2 and has only one decimal place.
 But the result is to have 2 decimal places.
-So, an extra zero will be appended by this query.
+So, an extra zero will be appended to this query.

-Let’s now consider a table inventory with data as No. of items in stock and rate per unit for each item.
-The result output in this scenario is the total stock value which will be a product of No. of units and rate per unit for each item in stock.
+Let’s now consider a table inventory with data such as the number of items in stock and the rate per unit for each item.
+The resulting output in this scenario is the total stock value which will be a product of No. Of units and rate per unit for each item in stock.

 select * from inventory;

 We will first see the result without using the FORMAT function.